LupisDragon/TwitchBot/README.md

 * As anyone (including user):
   * !bet ## - Bet which position is the winner.
 (NOTE: Only works while the guessing game is active)
   * !reminder - Show a reminder of how to bet
+* As the user:
+  * !killbot - ends the bot